AI Agents in B2B Customer Support

 Implement human-in-loop quality control initially to prevent false information from reaching customers.
 Use AI confidence scores and conditional logic to determine when responses need human review versus when they can auto-send.

-The staged approach:
+The 3 phased approach:

-Phase 1 (Weeks 1-4): AI drafts all responses, humans review 100% before sending.
+- Phase 1: AI drafts all responses, humans review 100% before sending.
 Build confidence in AI quality, identify categories where accuracy is consistently high.

 Step 3: Embed in Existing Workflows First

-• Salesforce sidebars: AI panel within Salesforce case view, no context switching
+- Salesforce sidebars: AI panel within Salesforce case view, no context switching

-• Slack thread-bots: AI participates in support Slack channels, responding in-thread
+- Slack thread-bots: AI participates in support Slack channels, responding in-thread

-• API-driven custom UIs: For organizations with existing technical investments, platforms providing robust APIs enable embedding AI into current custom interfaces without rebuilding.
+- API-driven custom UIs: For organizations with existing technical investments, platforms providing robust APIs enable embedding AI into current custom interfaces without rebuilding.

 The adoption principle: Meet your team where they already work.
-Don't force behavior change as prerequisite for AI value.
+Don't force behavior change as a prerequisite for AI value.

 When evaluating platforms, ask diagnostic questions exposing architectural sophistication:

-Workflow embedding: "Can this operate as a Salesforce sidebar and Slack thread-bot, or do my engineers need to switch to a separate dashboard to use it?"
+- Workflow embedding: "Can this operate as a Salesforce sidebar and Slack thread-bot, or do my engineers need to switch to a separate dashboard to use it?"

 Why Inkeep's Agentic AI Platform Stands Out